 On Martin Luther King Day we honor the legacy of Rev. Martin Luther King, Jr. This year’s official holiday is Monday, January 19, 2026.
-The weekend prior and on Monday itself, you’ll find peace marches, parades, celebrations, talks, meals and more as the community comes together in a show of unity and service.
+The week prior and on the Monday itself, you’ll find peace marches, parades, celebrations, talks, free meals, a rodeo and more as the community comes together in a show of unity and service.

 Source: Depositphotos